If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Many people think they need an entire day to experience Muir Woods, but most people find they are satisfied after an introductory stroll, a small hike or two, and a quick bite at the Muir Woods Trading Company Cafe.
 This national monument is not large, so it doesn’t take a full day of hiking to get a great feel and appreciation for the area.

-When visiting Muir Woods with Dylan’s, we take care of the schedule for you!
+When booking Dylan’s Famous Tour with Muir Woods, we take care of the schedule for you!
 You will have about 75 minutes to explore Muir Woods, which is more than enough time to finish many of the hikes at an easy pace, with time to stop and take photos along the way!

 What are Muir Woods Hours?